Mini Hatch: Mini John Cooper Works GP (2020)

 The third generation of the Mini John Cooper Works GP first appeared as a concept car in the IAA Cars 2017 with a track ready race-track character.
 The stripped-out interior included a roll cage and only a pair of racing seats (back seats were absent) with five-point racing harnesses.
 Outside, both front and rear wheels were covered by prominent wings (especially in the rear).
-A unique rear spoiler and centerlock 19" wheels were other features of the track-focused hot hatch.
+A unique rear spoiler and centrelock 19" wheels were other features of the track-focused hot hatch.
 In June 2019, a tweet was posted showing the Nürburgring time of 07:56:69 molded into the plastic trim of the dashboard.

 The actual production model was revealed in November 2019, retaining some characteristics from the concept such as a very similar rear spoiler and wings (this time smaller in the rear).
-The wider track and wider wheels necessitated the wider wings.
-Other more extreme racing features (for a street car) like the centerlock wheels and five-point harnesses were removed, although the back seats were kept absent.
+The wider track and wider wheels required wider wings.
+Other more extreme racing features (for a street car) like the centrelock wheels and five-point harnesses were removed, although the back seats were kept absent.
 The suspension is even stiffer and lower than a standard JCW and the turbocharger was redesigned for more boost pressure.
 The transmission is automatic only because there was no manual transmission available that could withstand the power and torque from the engine.
 The Nürburgring time on the dashboard was replaced by the individual production number (this same number appears on the front wings).

 The 2.0 litre turbocharged engine outputs 225 kW and 450 Nm of torque.
 The 0–100 km/h is 5.2 s and the top speed is 265 km/h (not cut off).
 As of release time, the third generation of the Mini JCW GP is the fastest and most powerful street car Mini has ever produced.

 Production was limited to 3,000 units, with a MSRP of $44,900 (USD).